-All data we collect is stored with [Insert provider and their location], which has data centres in various locations around the world but we require [provider] to store our content in servers located in [insert chosen region].
+All data we collect is stored with major cloud service providers such as; AWS and Microsoft, which have data center's in various locations around the world but we require these providers whenever possible to store our content in servers located in New Zealand or Australia.

 A privacy breach occurs where there is:

 - unauthorised or accidental access to, or disclosure, alteration, loss, or destruction of, personal information held by us; or

 - an action that prevents us from accessing personal information on either a temporary or permanent basis.

 If we learn of a privacy breach involving any of our services we will assess whether the privacy breach is likely to cause serious harm to an affected individual or individuals.

 If our assessment finds that the privacy breach has caused serious harm to an affected individual or individuals, or is likely to do so, we will notify the individual or individuals and the Australian or New Zealand Privacy Commissioner (as applicable) as soon as practicable after we become aware that a notifiable privacy breach has occurred.

 Subject to certain grounds for refusal set out in the AU Privacy Act and NZ Privacy Act, you have the right to request confirmation from us that we hold personal information about you and a copy of such personal information.
 You are also entitled to request the correction of the information we hold about you.
 If you would like to exercise either of these rights, please contact us at [email protected].nz.